ravi-prakash1907/Documentation-Site/README.md

 # License

-This project is made of template purpose and is licensed under the MIT License.
+This project is made of template purpose and is licensed under the GNU License.